tolbertam/sstable-tools/README.md

 ]
 ```

+An example showing an SSTable with tombstones at all levels:

 A partition, its rows and its columns can also have
 [tombstones](http://docs.datastax.com/en/cassandra/2.0/cassandra/dml/dml_about_deletes_c.html)
 which represent deletes.
 In Cassandra 3.0, users can now delete ranges of
 rows ([CASSANDRA-6237](https://issues.apache.org/jira/browse/CASSANDRA-6237))
 which creates range tombstones.

-Here is an example showing an SSTable with tombstones at all levels:

 ```json
 [